 The M.A.Ed. program is for those teachers who have an “A” level license in education.
 Teachers with licenses in areas other than special education may have to take some prerequisite courses.
-The program consists of a professional core, a special education core, and a concentration in one of the following areas: behavioral disorders, gifted creative and innovative education, learning disabilities, intellectual disabilities, or severe/profound disabilities.
+The program consists of a professional core, a special education core, and a concentration in one of the following areas: behavioral disorders, gifted creative and innovative education, mild to moderate disabilities, or severe/profound disabilities.

 Program: 30 - 33 semester hours of graduate study:

 The M.A.T. program is for those who do not have an “A” level license in special education.
 Qualified persons with a B.A or B.S. degree may earn a teaching license and graduate degree simultaneously.
 The program consists of a professional core, pedagogy courses, and a concentration in General Curriculum for individuals interested in working with children and youth with mild to moderate disabilities or Adapted Curriculum for individuals interested in working with children and youth with severe disabilities.

 Program: 42 semester hours of graduate study:

 The AIG program leads to an AIG license that can be added to any academic area license.
 The program consists of 12 graduate hours in gifted education.
 All courses are online with the exception of a one-week field experience in June.

 In addition to licensure options, the Special Education Graduate Program offers teachers a professional development credential in three critical skill areas:

 This online professional development opportunity is highly interactive and will help address real issues you face in today's classrooms.